Trustee asks if province slow to fix contaminated soil at Winnipeg school because neighbourhood is poor | CBC News

 Province won't sit on results: PCs

 The Progressive Conservatives paid for new soil testing last year.
-WSD was told last December the report was completed and would be released early in 2020, board chair Chris Broughton said.
+The Winnipeg School Division was told last December the report was complete and would be released early in 2020, board chair Chris Broughton said.

 In a statement, a government spokesperson said the province is "committed to being open and transparent with Manitobans on this important issue, unlike the NDP who hid lead in soil test results from the province."